 This collection contains engravings and lithographs (some hand-colored), as well as photogravures presented in a photomontage style, where several different images of towns and advertising appear on the same page.
 There are also many pages devoted to images of prominent citizens of Iowa.
 Of the 131 plates (a portion of the entire atlas) the images primarily consist of state and county road maps.
 Images of early road association markers, advertisements for many Iowa locations, and a historical foreword are also included.

 The atlas in its entirety is available for viewing at the Iowa Department of Transportation’s library.

-The Interstate 480 bridge collection is a series of 140 photographs depicting construction of the nearly five-mile long I-480 bridge over the Missouri River connecting Omaha, Nebr. and Council Bluffs, Iowa.
+The Interstate 480 bridge collection is a series of 140 photographs depicting construction of the nearly 5-mile long I-480 bridge over the Missouri River connecting Omaha, Nebraska. and Council Bluffs, Iowa.

 I-480 is a loop highway that connects downtown Omaha, Nebr. (at a junction with I-80 and U.S. 75) with Council Bluffs, Iowa, at a junction with I-29.
 U.S. 6 runs jointly with I-480 for a short distance from Council Bluffs across the Missouri River.